Davidstefan/IER/README.md

 Within the data_processing.m file, annotations have been made to guide the user through the script.

-Done using Matlab 2019 - student edition, for installation of Matlab 2019, please refer to mathworks.com.
+Done using Matlab 2019 - student edition

+Installation instructions: for installation of Matlab 2019, please refer to mathworks.com.
 To run the script please put the script and the dataset in a folder, open them both in Matlab and run the script.
 Doing this will give the results as listed in the associated report.
 If any functions are unclear, please contact d.a.stefan@student.tudelft.nl

+To install Matlab, please refer to the following link: https://nl.mathworks.com/help/install/

 Author: David Stefan